ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 * Huge lists of firewall rules

 ???
 Now that service discovery is solved, our applications can find each other and now we need to secure them.

+Process Workflow: **App-cloud-network-security-network-cloud-app : 2-8 weeks**

 Once again the over burdened network team has to create ip based firewall rules.
-These grow as applications grow.
-Moving into microservices and short lived services these rules can become an exponential problem.
+These rules can grow exponentially as your applications or microservices grow.

-To work around this problem teams are opening up entire subnets, and large port ranges compromising their security profile in an attempt to keep up with demand and improve service to service stability.

-Example: Process Workflow.
-App-cloud-network-security-network-cloud-app : 2-8 weeks

 ---
 name: Firewalls-Wont-Scale